Start your morning off right with these delicious chocolate Belgian waffles topped with whipped cream and fresh strawberries.

-If you have been following on Instagram, you may have noticed my contributor Rachel attended a press trip on behalf of American Heritage Chocolate and Historic Philadelphia, where she was able to experience the history of Philadelphia.
-The trip included the Tippler’s Tour, Independence After Hours tour, as well as a visit to Independence Hall, the Liberty Bell, and the Betsy Ross house where she was able to witness a chocolate making demonstration presented by American Heritage Chocolate.
+If you have been following on Instagram, you may have noticed my contributor Rachel recently attended a press trip on behalf of American Heritage Chocolate and Historic Philadelphia.
+During the trip she was able to experience the history of Philadelphia.
+The itinerary included a visit to Independence Hall, the Liberty Bell, and also the Betsy Ross house.
+At the Betsy Ross house she was able to witness a chocolate making demonstration presented by American Heritage Chocolate.

 You may wonder how chocolate has anything to do with history.
-In colonial times, individuals like Thomas Jefferson, George Washington and Ben Franklin would enjoy a cup of chocolate.
+In colonial times, individuals like Thomas Jefferson and George Washington would enjoy a cup of chocolate.
 Not hot chocolate, but melted chocolate.
-The chocolate is bit different than what we are used it, it contains 63% cacao and is made with a blend of spices including cinnamon, nutmeg, chili pepper, orange, anise, and vanilla.
+The chocolate was a bit different than what we are used it, it contains 63% cacao and is made with a blend of spices.
+The spices included cinnamon, nutmeg, chili pepper, orange, anise, and vanilla.

 To preserve chocolate’s place in American history, American Heritage Chocolate is producing an authentic historic line of products developed from recipes from the 1750s.
-The historic chocolate is available to purchase online as well as at landmarks nationwide including the Betsy Ross House in Philadelphia.
+The chocolate is available to purchase online and at landmarks nationwide including the Betsy Ross House in Philadelphia.

-Inspired by my children’s love for waffles, yesterday I made Chocolate Belgian Waffles using American Heritage Chocolate topped with fresh strawberries and whipped cream.
+Inspired by my children’s love for waffles, yesterday I made Chocolate Belgian Waffles using American Heritage Chocolate and topped them with fresh strawberries and whipped cream.

 Chocolate Belgian Waffles: